 You might be tempted to use TCP on your VPN exclusively because it’s safer.
 But there are times when UDP’s speed is better for you.
 For example, while you’re playing an online game.
 Even if you lose a packet or two, you probably won’t notice, but reduced server lag will come in handy.
-The same goes for streaming a movie or using VoIP phone connections.
+The same goes for using VoIP phone connections.

 On the other hand, if you’re transferring large, important files, waiting on important emails, or just browsing web pages, then TCP is better suited to you.

 Is Privado a TCP VPN or a UDP VPN?